 Elijah Kaufman was born in Manhattan in 1976.
 He received his B.A.from Sarah Lawrence College in 1998 and also studied at The Art Students League of New York.
-Mr. Kaufman currently teaches art in a public school in Philadelphia.
+Mr. Kaufman currently teaches art in a public school in Philadelphia and sometimes take short-term loans on SecurePayday.
 He lives in Bucks County, PA.

 Mr. Kaufman's sculpture was in a Group Exhibition at the Bucks County Sculpture Show.
 Previously he exhibited at the Artsbridge Annual Show, the Allied Artists of America Annual Show, Peace Antiques in Woodstock, NY and participated in a Group Exhibition at Gallery Balsamo in Chichester, NY.
 Early honors for Mr. Kaufman include three First Place awards and one Second Place award for sculptures in class shows at The Art Students League of NY between 1996 and 2000.